 RW are clumped only if they are in close proximity.
 Old growth fairy rings are not considered clumped.

-Tanoak stems are separate stems if they are co-dominant or intermediate.
+Tanoak stems that fork below breast height are separate stems if they are co-dominant or intermediate.

 Defect by location – split tree into thirds.

-If the tree has a broken top, imagine the height of the tree if the top had not broken and split that imagined height into thirds.
+If the tree has a broken top, estimate the location where the tree broke (top, mid., or bottom third)

 See defect codes in datasheet.
 Also use “LDS” defect code for RW with Large Dead Sprout (≥10 cm branch that will scar).